Biohazard90/source-shader-editor/README.md

                            "<ROOT>/sp/src/".
 This directory is used to pull in SDK specific libraries and includes, like tier0, tier1 etc.

-    TARGET_PLATFORM - specifies the target SDK version.
+    TARGET_PLATFORM_X - specifies the target SDK version.
                         Possible options are currently: 2013, SWARM, 2007 and 2006
+                        PORTAL2 is experimental and cannot be shared as it would require references to closed source.
-                      This macro is used to add the preprocessor definition SHADER_EDITOR_DLL_<VERSION> to all projects.
+                        These macros are used to add the preprocessor definition SHADER_EDITOR_DLL_<VERSION> to all projects and toggle
+                        inclusion of files in vpc scripts.
+                        Make sure you only enable the one you want to compile for!

     TARGET_GAME_DIRECTORY - specifies the directory of your game.
 So for a Source Engine modifitcation it typically lies in